balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.emit.md

 # sails.sockets.emit( `socketIds`, [`event`], `data`)
 ### Purpose
-Send a message to one or more sockets by ID.
+Send a message to one or more sockets by id.

 ### Overview
 #### Parameters